gwen-interpreter/gwen-web/README.md

 User Community
 --------------

-All announcements and discussions are posted and broadcast to all members in the Gwen mail group.
-Active users who [join the group](https://groups.google.com/d/forum/gwen-interpreter) will also receive an invitation to our Gwen Slack community where they can interact with other users and help each other out.
+All announcements and discussions are posted and broadcast to all users in our slack network.
+A private support channel is also provided to companies who register.
+[Submit your request to join here](https://www.gwenify.com/).

 License
 -------